Tum Haseen Main Jawaan: Plot

 Raja Sahib dies leaving a will that proclaims that his grandchild will inherit all his wealth.
 The will also proclaims that the grandchild and the mother need to claim this by a certain date, failing so will transfer the wealth to Ranjeet (Pran), his nephew.
 In order to secure all the wealth, Ranjeet decides to kill the grandchild.
-To protect her sister’s son from Ranjeet, Anuradha (Hema Malini) hides the child, who through various circumstances ends up with Sunil (Dharmendra) a Navy officer who brings the child home and looks after him.
+To protect her sister’s son from Ranjeet, Anuradha (Hema Malini) hides the child, who through various circumstances ends up with Sunil a playboy,(Dharmendra) and a Navy officer who brings the child home and looks after him.
 To provide for the child, Sunil gives an advertisement for a nanny.
 Anuradha takes up the job to protect the child.
 Sunil and Anuradha fall in love with each other in the meanwhile.
 Unfortunately their plan to marry is thwarted by Ranjeet.
 Ranjeet later kidnaps the child and tries to kill him.
 Sunil is able to stop Ranjeet and rescue the child and return it to the mother.